daisyUniverse/PowerLapse-/README.md

 # PowerLapse!
 Powershell script for creating time lapses with your webcam

+This script was created to automate time lapse creation to the point of not having to think about it whatsoever - It simply needs to be invoked and it will generate a new image, placed in a unique folder for each day, and named both with the time of day, and it's index (ie 0001, 0002, 0003, etc).
+The frequency of the time lapse is controled entirely by how often you invoke it and by what scheduling system you use, I have mine set to take a picture every five minutes, for example.

+I've also built tools in this for automatically converting each day into a time lapse video, and then at the end of a long period of time, -superlapse can be invoked to combine all videos generated so far.
+You can even combine that with -amen to add a fun little breakcore soundtrack to the video

 ## The intention is for this to be triggered via Window's Task Scheduler, for example...

 ![image](https://github.com/user-attachments/assets/e4e6fd13-72df-41d6-85b4-f199369d0c79)